Quantum phase transitions in semi-local quantum liquids: AdS correlators and instabilities

 \subsection{General $d$}

 As in Sec.~\ref{sec:insta}, consider a scalar field $\phi$ in AdS$_{d+1}$, which is dual to an operator~$\Phi$ in some boundary CFT$_d$.
 The possible conformal dimensions of $\Phi$ are given by~\eqref{dim1} which we reproduce here for convenience, \be \De_\pm = {d \ov 2} \pm \nu , \qquad \nu = \sqrt{M^2 R^2 + {d^2 \ov 4}} \ee where $M^2$ is the mass square for $\phi$.
 As discussed below~\eqref{dim1}, for $\nu \in (0,1)$, there are two ways to quantize $\phi$ in AdS, giving rise to the two theories CFT$_d^{\rm IR}$ and CFT$_d^{\rm UV}$, in which the corresponding operators $\Phi_\pm$ have dimension $\De_+ = {d \ov 2} + \nu$ and $\De_- = {d \ov 2} - \nu$ respectively.
 These are often called the ``standard'' and ``alternative'' quantizations; for $\nu > 1$ only the standard quantization is allowed.
-This can be seen via a simple normalizability argument that we revisit below, as it is modified for the charged scalar in AdS$_2$.
+This can be seen via a simple normalizability argument and as we will see below is modified for a charged scalar in AdS$_2$.

-The two-point retarded Green's function for $\Phi_+$ in the CFT$_d^{\rm IR}$ (``standard quantization'') is given by \be G_+ (\om, \vec k) = C(\nu) \le({ \vec k^2 - (\om + i \ep)^2 \ov 4} \ri)^{\nu}, \qquad C(\nu) \equiv \frac{\Ga(-\nu)}{\Ga(\nu)} \ee and at zero spatial momentum \be G_+ (\om, \vec k=0) = \le(-\frac{i \om}{2}\ri)^{2\nu} \frac{\Ga(-\nu)}{\Ga(\nu)} \ \ee That for $\Phi_-$ in the ``alternative quantization'' CFT$_d^{\rm UV}$ (which we denote by $G_- (k_\mu)$) is given by \be G_-(k_{\mu}) = -G_+(k_{\mu})^{-1} \ . \ee Also note that for a theory deformed by a double-trace operator\footnote{Note that in this Appendix we use a dimensionful $\kappa$ as opposed to the main text.} \be \de S = {\ka \ov 2} \int d^d x \, \sO^2 \ee in the large $N$ limit, the retarded correlation function for $\sO$ becomes \be G_R^{(\ka)} (\om,\vk) = {1 \ov G_R^{-1} (\om,\vk) + \ka } \ \ee where $G_R (\om,\vk)$ is the retarded function in the absence of deformation.
+The two-point retarded Green's function for $\Phi_+$ in the CFT$_d^{\rm IR}$ (``standard quantization'') is given by \be G_+ (\om, \vec k) = C(\nu) \le({ \vec k^2 - (\om + i \ep)^2 \ov 4} \ri)^{\nu}, \quad C(\nu) \equiv \frac{\Ga(-\nu)}{\Ga(\nu)} \ee and at zero spatial momentum \be G_+ (\om, \vec k=0) = \le(-\frac{i \om}{2}\ri)^{2\nu} \frac{\Ga(-\nu)}{\Ga(\nu)} \ \ee That for $\Phi_-$ in the ``alternative quantization'' CFT$_d^{\rm UV}$ (which we denote by $G_- (k_\mu)$) is given by \be G_-(k_{\mu}) = -G_+(k_{\mu})^{-1} \ . \ee Also note that for a theory deformed by a double-trace operator\footnote{Note that in this Appendix we use a dimensionful $\kappa$ as opposed to the main text.} \be \de S = {\ka \ov 2} \int d^d x \, \sO^2 \ee in the large $N$ limit, the retarded correlation function for $\sO$ becomes \be G_R^{(\ka)} (\om,\vk) = {1 \ov G_R^{-1} (\om,\vk) + \ka } \ \ee where $G_R (\om,\vk)$ is the retarded function in the absence of deformation.